-The consulting function, which is one of the NRI Group's powerful resources, supports the development of emerging countries and the reconstruction of the earthquake.
+By leveraging the consulting function, one of the most powerful resources of the NRI Group, we support the promotion of structural reforms via digital transformation of regional communities, the development of emerging economies, and reconstruction in earthquake-affected areas.
 We are also supporting the development of local communities by utilizing the IT solution function, which is another powerful resource.